Ziul/MangaFox-Download-Script/README.md

 About
 -----
-Mangafox Download Script is a manga downloader similar to my old Onemanga Download Script (although onemanga.com shut down).
+Mangafox Download Script is a manga downloader similar to old Onemanga Download Script (although onemanga.com shut down).
 It works by scraping the image URL from every page in a manga chapter.
 It then it downloads all the images.
-I created this because I prefer reading manga with the use of a viewer like Comix.
-I also prefer keeping manga on my hard drive in case I am not connected to the internet.
+This is a fork from https://github.com/techwizrd/MangaFox-Download-Script using [Multiprocessing Pool](https://docs.python.org/2/library/multiprocessing.html) to download a entire manga.

 Dependencies
 ------------

-  * Python 2.7, 3.3
+  * Python 2.7
   * BeautifulSoup (``pip install beautifulsoup`` OR ``pip install beautifulsoup4``)

 Tested on Ubuntu Linux 12.04 LTS and 12.10.
 It should work on any Linux, OS X, or Windows machine as long as the dependencies are installed.